 Day Trip to Surfers Paradise

 Located 16 miles north of Coolangatta, a trip to Surfers Paradise is a fun way to spend a day.
+Absolutely packed with shops, cafes, restaurants and entertainment venues, Surfers has something for everyone!

 Day Trip to Springbrook National Park

-As much as we love the beach, we also love the forest!
+As much as we love the beach, we also love the forest.
 Just an hour drive from Cooly, Springbrook National Park has multiple hiking trails for a full day of fun!

-Go South to Byron Bay
+Go South to Byron Bay from Coolangatta

 Coolangatta Map, Gold Coast, Australia

-Use this Google Map for all the best things to see in Coolangatta and around the Gold Coast of Australia.
+Use this Google Map for all the best things to see in Coolangatta and around the Gold Coast of Australia!

 More Things To Do Near Coolangatta